RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

 :disappointed: | Realtek RTL8187 | Alfa AWUS036H / Alfa AWUS036EW | 2.4Ghz | USB | [Link](https://amzn.to/3KnkvkE) | May require patched driver
 :neutral_face: | Realtek RTL8723BE | Realtek RTL8723BE card | 2.4Ghz | PCIe | [Link](https://amzn.to/3vRQp56) |

 Of course, there are more compatible and fully working chipsets, these are only some examples.
 Moreover, there are more cards and devices using the chipsets listed here as well.
-We list only some examples of cards to buy which are using fully compatible working chipsets.
+We list only some examples of cards to buy which are using fully working VIF capable chipsets.

 __Ordered alphabetically, chipsets with known problems (Blacklist, not recommended)__: